Back ] Home ] Up ] Next ]

 Patented 1874

-According to Yates (pp. 29-30), "The pigeonhole desk was expanded to its utmost extent in the Wooton Patent Desks....The desk catered to the one-man business....While it might handle the personal papers of such Wooton owners as John D. Rockefeller and Jay Gould, or the firm records of very small businesses, it could not begin to handle the external and internal correspondence and records of growing, systematically managed firms.
-In the 1890s, the Wooton Desk ceased production."
+According to Yates (pp. 29-30), "The pigeonhole desk was expanded to its utmost extent in the Wooton Patent Desks....The desk catered to the one-man business....While it might handle the personal papers of such Wooton owners as John D. Rockefeller and Jay Gould, or the firm records of very small businesses, it could not begin to handle the external and internal correspondence and records of growing, systematically managed firms."
+The Wooton Desk Mfg.
+Co. went out of business in 1884.
+Other companies produced Wooton-style desks for a few additional years.

 1874-84 Extra Grade Wooton Rockefeller Patent Secretary.jpg (43482 bytes)